vinitshahdeo/PayingHomage/README.md

 - [@anup-a](https://github.com/anup-a)
 - [@Souvikns](https://github.com/Souvikns)

+> Feel free to raise PRs for any open issues.

 ## Disclaimer

 Please keep in mind that **this is not an official website** and has nothing to do with Vivek Sir's initiative.
 Please contact vinitshahdeo[at]gmail[dot]com if you have any questions or issues.